pdf-raku/PDF-raku/README.md

 PDF::Tools supports basic RC4 encryption (revisions /R 2 - 4 and versions /V 1 - 2 of PDF Encryption).

-To open an encrypt PDF document, specify either the user or owner password: `PDF::DAO::Doc.open( "enc.pdf", :password<ssh!>)`
+To open an encrypted PDF document, specify either the user or owner password: `PDF::DAO::Doc.open( "enc.pdf", :password<ssh!>)`

-A document can be encrypted using the `encyrpt` method: `$doc.encrypt( :owner-pass<ssh1>, :user-pass<abc> )`
+A document can be encrypted using the `encrypt` method: `$doc.encrypt( :owner-pass<ssh1>, :user-pass<abc> )`

 Note that it's quite commont to leave the user-password blank.
-This indicates that the document is readable by anyone, but has restrictions on update, printing or copying of the PDF.
+This indicates that the document is readable by anyone, but may have restrictions on update, printing or copying of the PDF.

 ## Data-types and Coercion